cugos/cugos.github.com/_posts/meetings/2014-01-15-cugos_monthly.markdown

 - Everyone ([@cugos](https://github.com/cugos)) - Let's talk about FOSS4G 2014 in PDX and how we can help and what presentations people might do

 - [@githubuser](https://yoururl.com/) description to come...
+- [@cliffordsnow](https://github.com/cliffordsnow) Importing the rest of King County Addresses into OSM using HOTs Tasking Manager.
+With a short demo.

 __Maybe:__